-Once the Illinois NTG Working Group has progressed as far as they can on the methodology, and it has been found that there is non-consensus on a specific Net-to-Gross Methods topic or procedure, the Illinois NTG Working Group shall submit to the ICC Staff and the SAG’s Technical Advisory Committee (TAC) a Comparison Exhibit of Non-Consensus Net-to-Gross Methods topics/procedures within one week after the Illinois NTG Working Group has failed to reach consensus.
+Once the Illinois NTG Working Group has progressed as far as they can on the methodology, and it has been found that there is non-consensus on a specific Net-to-Gross Methods topic or procedure, the Illinois NTG Working Group shall submit to the ICC Staff and the SAG’s Technical Advisory Committee (TAC) a Comparison Exhibit of Non-Consensus Net-to-Gross Methods topics/procedures within two weeks after the Illinois NTG Working Group has failed to reach consensus.
 The TAC will then deliberate on the issue with a goal of reaching consensus.